w3c/wai-easy-checks/content/language.md

 ![Example of Japanese webpage with JP declared]({{ "/content-images/wai-easy-checks/example-language-jp.png" | relative_url }}){:.medium} ![Example of German webpage with DE declared]({{ "/content-images/wai-easy-checks/example-language-de.png" | relative_url }}){:.medium}

-## Who depends on Language being identified?
+## Why is Language being identified important?

-People who use screen readers or other technologies that convert text into synthetic speech depend on the language being identified.
-This could include people who are blind and people with certain cognitive, language, and learning disabilities.
-When the language is identified, then the synthetic speech can use the proper pronunciation.
+The language of a page needs to be declared so that screen readers and other technologies that convert text into synthetic speech know how to correctly pronounce text.

 ## Checking Language